massdriver-cloud/artifact-definitions/README.md

 }
 ```

+* name - the name of the artifact without the organizational scope.
+This should be a URL safe name consisting of letters, numbers, and hyphens.
+It must be unique to the org it is published under.
 * access - specifies the access level of the artifact definition. `public` is readable by any Massdriver account, `private` is readable only by the organization that publishes the artifact definition.
 Defaults to `private` if unspecified.
 * defaultTargetConnectionGroup - allows the artifacts of this type to be set as defaults for a Target, by omitting, it disables this artifact type as defaultable.
 * defaultTargetConnectionGroupLabel - is the label to put on the section header for listing these types of artifacts